weienweng/Maching-Learning-Stock-Predictor/README.md

 ---

-This README provides an overview of the Stock Prediction Application, its features, setup instructions, and usage guidelines.
+This README provides an overview of the Stock Predictor, its features, setup instructions, and usage guidelines.
 For detailed implementation and code understanding, refer to the source code files in the repository.